Are You At Increased Risk for Chronic Kidney Disease? (CKD)

 - Having a simple blood test for creatinine, a waste product that comes from muscle activity.
 Your kidneys normally remove creatinine from your blood.
 When your kidneys are damaged, however, your blood creatinine may build to a high level.
 The results of your blood creatinine test should be used to estimate your glomerular filtration rate, or GFR.
 Your GFR tells how much kidney function you have.

-The National Kidney Foundation provides a free community-based health program called the Kidney Early Evaluation Program (KEEP).
+The National Kidney Foundation provides a free community-based health program called the KEEP Healthy.
 This includes tests for the early detection of chronic kidney disease.